 Loading audit...

 Introversion is characterised by a preference for quiet settings, solitude, and reflection, with introverts feeling more comfortable in small, intimate settings.
-Extroversion involves a preference for social interaction, excitement, and stimulation, with extroverts thriving in large groups and enjoying being the center of attention.
+Extroversion involves a preference for social interaction, excitement, and stimulation, with extroverts thriving in large groups and enjoying being the centre of attention.
 These personality traits exist on a continuum rather than as absolute categories, with most people falling somewhere in between.

 Side-by-side comparison of introvert and extrovert traits showing energy sources and social preferences